RonIovine/gdbHooks/README.md

 This section describes running programs via the Emacs/GUD GDB graphical front end.
 This has been tested with the following versions of emacs and gdb:

-GNU Emacs 24.3.1
+GNU Emacs 24.3.1<br>
 GNU gdb (Ubuntu 7.7.1-0ubuntu5~14.04.3) 7.7.1

 There is a simple shell script wrapper around the 'gdb' command line program.

-Then run the program from within gdb using Emacs/GUD as the graphical front end as follows:
+Run the program from within gdb using Emacs/GUD as the graphical front end as follows:

 `$ gdbEmacs gdbHooksDemo`

-***IMPORTANT NOTE When running via the Emacs/GUD based front end DO NOT use any of the graphical buttons (i.e. 'run', 'continue' etc) for program control and execution.
+***IMPORTANT NOTE: When running via the Emacs/GUD based front end DO NOT use any of the graphical buttons (i.e. 'run', 'continue' etc) for program control and execution.
 This is because with the latest Emacs/GUD/GDB intgegration, it uses the gud-mi based interface, so all of the gdb commands are preceeded with the '-exec-' prefix, i.e.